rajib/cordova-plugin-KillApp/README.md

 Simple plugin that exit android process using 'android.os.Process.killProcess(android.os.Process.myPid());'.

 Greeting app exit with 'navigator.app.exitApp();' some time does not work, as because it does not actually terminate the process.
-In those cshenario it is useful.
+In those scenario it is useful.

 ## Using